Kibbutzim are very different today than in the early 1900s when they were first established by Jewish settlers as collective agricultural settlements.

 Degania Aleph, known as "the mother of the kibbutzim", celebrated it's 100th anniversary in 2010.

-NOTE: Not to be confused with Degania Bet - which, by the way, has a nice country lodging hotel - this is a neighboring kibbutz which was founded some years later.
+NOTE: Not to be confused with Degania Bet - a neighboring kibbutz which was founded some years later.

 Degania Aleph was founded by twelve Jewish pioneers